 |Curry||Omit the rice, choose a tandoori dish without much sauce and a side of raita|

 What Should You Avoid On A Keto Diet When Eating Out?

 Being on a low-carb or keto diet at a restaurant can sometimes make you feel like a fish out of water.
-However, if you have a good idea of what to avoid then you’ll soon find yourself much more relaxed at the prospect of eating out and be able to enjoy your time (while also watching your carb intake).
-From personal experience, the main thing is to enjoy your meal, limit the splurge, find the best options with the least grams of net carbs.
+However, if you have a good idea of what to avoid then you’ll soon find yourself much more relaxed at the prospect of eating out and being able to enjoy your time (while also watching your carb intake).
+From personal experience, the main thing is to enjoy your meal, limit the splurge, and find the best options with the least grams of net carbs.

 Here are some items that are commonly on offer at restaurants that you should avoid in order to keep on track with your dietary goals, particularly when striving to remain in a state of ketosis:

 So many dishes including “healthy” salads are drenched in sauces and dressings and these types of condiments are usually packed with sugars and carbohydrates.
-Likewise, some gravies also contain starchy thickeners so it’s always a good idea to ask for your sauce or dressing to be served separate to your meal or not at all.
+Likewise, some gravies also contain starchy thickeners so it’s always a good idea to ask for your sauce or dressing to be served separately from your meal or not at all.
 You can also ask for olive oil and balsamic vinegar to dress your own salad.